RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

     52	        vaRange::ShadowDescriptorTable High Bits
   =========  ==============================================

 The pointer to the global internal table passed to the shader as user data is a 32-bit pointer.
-The top 32 bits should be assumed to be the same as the top 32 bits of the pipeline, so the shader may use the program counter’s top 32 bits.
+The top 32 bits should be assumed to be the same as the top 32 bits of the pipeline, so the shader may use the program counter's top 32 bits.

 .. _Unspecified OS: